cmpitg/ulquikit/src/guide.md

   [YAML](http://en.wikipedia.org/wiki/YAML) format.
 The following fields are supported, opt-in:

-  - `name`: human-readable name of the theme
+  - `name`: human-readable name of the theme, for displaying purpose only
   - `authors`: list of authors, separated by a comma (`,`)
   - `license`: the license that theme is released under
   - `url`: URL of the theme